dizzzz/XmlPerformance/README.md

 Conclusions (for this dataset!)
 - In general, StreamReaders are upto 2 times faster compared to EventReaders
 - The "Aalto XML processor" is the fastest StAX parser followed by the WoodStox parser.
-The Oracle VM provides the slowest StAx parsers.
+The Oracle VM provides the slowest StAX parser.